BruceLiux/portfolio2/README.md

-# portfolio2
+# portfolio
-Latest version of my portfolio
+My Portfolio
+My website can be found at: http://newapp.xiangliux.com